gardener/gardener/docs/development/local_setup.md

 * [Building and starting Gardener components locally](#start-gardener-locally)
 * [Using your local Gardener setup to create a Shoot](#create-a-shoot)

-## Limitations of the Local Development Setup

-You can run Gardener (API server, controller manager, scheduler, gardenlet) against any local Kubernetes cluster, however, your seed and shoot clusters must be deployed to a cloud provider.
-Currently, it is not possible to run Gardener entirely isolated from any cloud provider.
-This means that to be able create Shoot clusters you need to register an external Seed cluster (e.g., one created in AWS).

 # Preparing the Setup

 ## [macOS only] Installing homebrew